 In Chapter 13 bankruptcy, you pay some or all of your debts back over time.
 A reasonable repayment plan will be created, generally lasting between 3 and 5 years.
 Debts remaining at the end of that time will be discharged completely.
-This can mean paying a much smaller portion of the debt than you otherwise would.
+This can mean paying a much smaller portion of the debt than you otherwise owe.